-What does If It Makes You Happy mean?
+What do you think If It Makes You Happy means?

 Sheryl Crow: If It Makes You Happy Meaning